HarshP200/Analog-Clock/README.md

 # Analog-Clock
 Made an analog Clock using simple HTML, CSS and JavaScript.

-To Try This Website Just Click The provided link below
+To checkout the Clock Just tap on the link below

             ⬇⬇⬇⬇⬇
 https://harshp200.github.io/Analog-Clock/